How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 6. Pain with axial load;

-7. A gaping wound with visible bone fragments;
+7. Gaping wound with visible bone fragments;

 Important!
 In the first minutes after the injury, it is necessary to remove all rings from the injured hand.
-The swelling around the fracture site will increase very quickly, and the jewelry will pinch the vessels and nerves.
+The swelling around the fracture site will increase very quickly, and the jewelry will compress the blood vessels and nerves.
 This can cause the development of tissue necrosis and impaired sensitivity of the phalanges.

 Treatment